m3ssana/bigbang/charter/BigBangPackages.md

 # Big Bang Packages

 Big Bang includes many different packages that provide services to the ecosystem.
 Each of these packages is deployed by a Helm chart located in a repository under [Big Bang's Packages Group](https://repo1.dso.mil/platform-one/big-bang/apps).
 The packages are broken up into several categories listed below.
+Sometimes packages are tightly coupled and grouped together in a stack.
+When using a stack, all packages in the stack will be deployed.

 [[_TOC_]]